Cloudanix Joins AWS ISV Accelerate Program

 Limitations of using GKE

 Overall, GKE is one of the most powerful platforms available for deploying and managing containers.
 However, some drawbacks carry out using GKE.
-But Organizations should weigh the pros and cons carefully before concluding their decisions.
+But organizations should weigh the pros and cons carefully before concluding their decisions.

 Below are 5 disadvantages of using GKE: